rust-lang/rust-forge/x-py.md

 twice.
 The first compilation creates the "stage 1" compiler and the second compilation creates the "stage 2" compiler.
 The "stage 2" compiler is typically considered the final compiler and is what tests are run with and what you will likely interact with.
-In some situations, though, the "stage 1" compiler may be all you need (more on this later).
+In most situations the "stage 1" compiler may is all you need, but if working on something like procedural macros you'll need a "stage 2" compiler. "stage 1" is typically faster for development, while "stage 2" is the only one guaranteed to work for all tasks.

 More often than not this is not the command you want to run unless you plan on double checking that everything is working.